dark-side/sports-hub/products/sport_news_portal/README.md

 ## Audience

-1. Sport fans.
+1. Sports fans.
-2. People who want to get latest sport news.
+2. People in search of the latest sports news.
 3. People who want to receive sport news emails.

 ## Future work

 1. Mobile support.
-Make sure that users can access the Sport news application using their mobile phone or tablet and the the Sport news application layout is optimized for use by mobile phone or tablet.
+Make sure that users can access the Sports Hub application using their mobile phone or tablet and the Sports Hub application layout is optimized.
 2. Page templates list.
-Build support for admin to choose the page template when they create a new page for a Sport news application.
+Build support for admins to choose the page template when creating a new page for the Sports Hub application.
 3. Admins with different sets of permissions.
-Build possibility for admin users to define permissions for other admins in order to make it possible to create admins with limited access to CMS.
+Build a possibility for admin users to define permissions for other admins in order to make it possible to create admins with limited access to CMS.